Callibrator/SRC/readme.md

 	in mouse you can set what mouse will send.
 It can only take 4 key-pairs (up,down,left,right) similar to keys struct.
 More specifically if you move your mouse up you will send forward...

+	The mouse keys work on mobile phones as swipes.

 ### The Arduino ###